Bencosterton/Grass-Valley-LDX/README.md

 ## Overview

 The Grass Valley LDK Gateway uses an XML-based protocol for communication.
-To control tally lights, we need to:
+Steps;

 1. Authenticate with the gateway
 2. Send tally control commands using the same socket connection